Cordillera del Paine: Torres del Paine National Park and Biosphere Reserve (Chile)

 Torres del Paine

 The Torres del Paine are the distinctive three granite peaks of the Paine mountain range or Paine Massif.
 They represent the central part of the Cordillera del Paine.
-They are joined by the Cuernos del Paine.
+The Cuernos del Paine joins them.

 Small valleys separate the spectacular granite spires and mountains of the massif: Valle del Francés (French Valley), Valle Bader, Valle Ascencio, and Valle del Silencio (Silence Valley).